Richardaeld/Fat_Racoon_Kitchen/README.md

                 + (ex. charMax-100)
                 + (ex. charMax-400)
             + This type of dynamic validation system would improve the overall readability and function of the JS validation code.
-    + Update to a validation system that solely validates in Python.
+    + Option two, update to a validation system that only uses Python.
         + This would make the forms more secure.
-        + Python would be able to check if an email is real and remove the need to check for suffix. (ex.
+        + Python would be able to check if an email is real and this would remove the need for a suffix check. (ex.
 WTForms)
-        + Python could be used to resize an image uploaded (ratio, resolution, and file size).
+        + Python could be used to resize an uploaded image and not just refuse one.
 (Ex.
 Python Pillow)
-        + JS could be used for a visual cue to missing data.
+        + The role of JS could be reduced to visual cues for what data is expected to be input.
             + This would reduce JS code and the complexity of the code.
-+ Adding user selectable filters to search bar.
++ Adding user selectable filters to the search bar.
 This would ensure a better more efficient user search.
-+ Create a user comment form for the recipes.
++ Create an user comment form for the recipes.
 This would give a better sense of community for users.
-+ Create a user rating system for recipes.
++ Create an user rating system for recipes.
 This would give a better sense of community for users.
 + Improve search engine to accept a **space** as an `_` to help users more easily find chefs with a single or multiple "space(s)" in their name.

 # Technology Languages